 Canada is looking for its next astronauts — and eight Dalhousie alumni are in the running to take to the stars.

-The eight are among the 72 finalists of the Canadian Space Agency’s current recruitment campaign, which will result in the selection of two candidates to start astronaut training this August.
+The nine are among the 72 finalists of the Canadian Space Agency’s current recruitment campaign, which will result in the selection of two candidates to start astronaut training this August.
 The campaign was announced last June by the Honourable Navdeep Bains (Minister of Innovation, Science and Economic Development).

 The qualifications to become an astronaut are intense, and the selection process rigorous — which makes the accomplishment of the 72 finalists all the more impressive, given they have been selected by a pool of more than 3,700 applicants.